thanhhtse04588/vocab-pwa-app/README.md

-# VocabPWA - Vocabulary Learning PWA
+# BeeVocab - Vocabulary Learning PWA

 A Progressive Web App for vocabulary learning with spaced repetition algorithm, built with React, TypeScript, Evergreen UI, and Redux.